Suzuki Spacia: Third generation (MK54S/MK94S; 2023)

 The third-generation Spacia was unveiled at the 2023 Japan Mobility Show and released on 22 November 2023.
 The Spacia Gear based on the third-generation Spacia was released on 20 September 2024.

-A sporty looking Custom model, with a more aggressive front end and better equipment, was also available, as was the more rugged Spacia Gear.
+A sporty looking Custom model, with a more aggressive front end and better equipment, was also available.
 The Mazda Flair Wagon derivative continued to be available as well, as well as Custom and Tough Style variants corresponding to the Spacia Custom and Spacia Gear.

+The more rugged Spacia Gear was launched in September 2024.
+It was offered in sole variant, the Hybrid XZ.
+The naturally aspirated and turbocharged variant was available.